Monitor List¶

 Import¶

-- If monitors with the same name are found, you can choose to delete the existing monitors with the same name.
+- If monitors with the same name are encountered, you can choose to delete the existing monitors with the same name.

-- If some monitors involve cross-space monitoring and the current space has not obtained authorization from the target space, these monitors will fail to import.
+- If some monitors involve cross-workspace monitoring and the current workspace does not have authorization for the target workspace, these monitors will fail to import.

 Export All¶

-Click to export the configuration of all monitor rules in the current workspace.
+Click to export all monitor rule configurations within the current workspace.